RealEphemeralEuphoria/InterviewPractice/README.md

 ## **Objective**

 This guide provides strategies and knowledge to excel in technical assessments involving JSON and SQLite databases.
 It emphasizes articulating your reasoning, trade-offs, and decisions effectively while showcasing technical expertise.
+Additionally, it was a playground for "Resolving a client issue in which the client unannouncedly began sending us JSON instead of tabularized data".

 ---